sourcebroker/imageopt/README.rst

   * for png - pngquant, optipng, pngcrush,
   * for gif - gifsicle,
-  * for jpeg - mozjpeg, jpegoptim, jpegrescan, jpegtran.
+  * for jpeg - mozjpeg, jpegoptim, jpegtran.

 - Support for following remote providers:

-  * kraken.io
+  * kraken.io,
-  * imageoptim.com
+  * imageoptim.com,
   * tinypng.com.

 - Own providers can be registered with page TSconfig.